superstarlifter/doc/docs/how_to/sharing_access.md

 <img src="../assets/sharing_access_domain_1.png"  style="width:200px" class="border"></img>

 2. Enter the email address of the user and select the level of access.
-    * Access level **Viewer** - Can view, but not edit, anything in the domain.
+    * Access level **Viewer** - Can view anything in the domain.
 Viewers can create their own dashboards, but they cannot edit dashboards for other users.
     * Access level **Editor** - Can edit anything in the domain.

 <img src="../assets/sharing_access_domain_2.png"  style="width:600px" class="border"></img>